mohammadsakrdev/ecommerce/README.md

 # e-commerce app
-A Rest-APIs that simulates an e-commerce processes
+Rest-APIs that simulates an e-commerce processes

 ## Tests